🌲 Front Range Plant FinderPlant finder

 Digitalis thapsi

 SPANISH PEAKS Foxglove (Digitalis thapsi) is a perennial suited to the Colorado Front Range.
-It matures to about 12–18 in tall and 10–15 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 12–18 in tall and 10–15 in wide, needs low to medium water, and prefers full sun to partial shade.
 Compact rose-pink foxglove for sun or part shade; short-lived but reseeds.

 Photos